accel-brain/accel-brain-code/Automatic-Summarization/README.md

 In any case, this library deduces the function and potential of EncDec-AD in text summarization is to draw the distinction of normal and anomaly texts and is to filter the one from the other.

-Note that the model in this library and Malhotra, P., et al. (2016) are different in some respects from the relation with the specification of the Deep Learning library: [pydbm](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern).
-First, weight matrix of encoder and decoder is not shered.
-Second, it is possible to introduce regularization techniques which are not discussed in Malhotra, P., et al. (2016) such as the dropout, the gradient clipping, and limitation of weights.
-Third, the loss function for reconstruction error is not limited to the L2 norm.

 #### Building LSTM-based Encoder/Decoder scheme for Anomaly Detection (EncDec-AD).

 Import Python modules.